Files

 6. Merge Location

 Now, we are going to merge another XML child (location) feature type onto our previously merged XML data.
-Duplicate the FeatureMerger, by selecting it and on your keyboard using (ctrl+d or cmd+d).
+Duplicate the FeatureMerger by selecting it and pressing (ctrl+d or cmd+d) on your keyboard.
 In this merge, the child (location) will be the Requestor.
 The Supplier will be the results from the previous FeatureMerger, specifically the output of the Merged port.
 Note that the Requestor input port was moved down to clean up the lines.
 This is done by right-clicking on the port and selecting Move Down.

 In the FeatureMerger_2 parameters, since we duplicated the previous FeatureMerger, we only need to change the Prefix.
-Change the Prefix to ActiveFlightPlan_
+Change:

 7. Create Point Data

 Add a VertexCreator to your workspace and connect it to the Merged output port from the FeatureMerger_2.
-In the parameters, change the Mode to Add Point, then set the X Value to base_long and the Y Value to base_lat.
+In the parameters, set the following:

 8. Assign a Coordinate System